GEM-benchmark/NL-Augmenter/transformations/gender_neopronouns/README.md

 As things stand, NLP models such as those deployed for neural translation fail to recognize the neopronouns and often treats them as proper nouns.
 For example, Google translate translates the sentence _Ve likes verself_ to ವೀ ತನ್ನನ್ನು ತಾನೇ ಇಷ್ಟಪಡುತ್ತಾನೆ into Kannada which reads _(Someone named) Vee likes himself_!
 Also, as revealed in this survey titled [Toward Gender-Inclusive Coreference Resolution](https://arxiv.org/pdf/1910.13913.pdf), _"Only 7.1% (one paper!) considers neopronouns and/or specific singular THEY."_
 This transformation seeks to render the training data used in NLP pipelines more neopronoun aware so as to help tackle the downstream risks of [trans erasure](https://allthingslinguistic.com/post/118373603278/i-am-at-the-end-of-my-first-semester-of).

+Benchmark Results:
+* Seq2Seq Generation task ran on IMDB dataset/Roberta model with a 1% sample size.
+The original accuracy was 96% and the perterbed accuracy was 95%

 ## Previous Work